wagtail/wagtail/docs/getting_started/tutorial.rst

 Extend the HomePage model
 -------------------------

-Out of the box you get a blank HomePage model and the core app has a migration that creates a homepage and configures Wagtail to use it.
+Out of the box you get a blank ``HomePage`` model and the "home" app has a migration that creates a homepage and configures Wagtail to use it.

 This example extends the HomePage model to add a body field.